Restaurant Industry Snapshot™ – May 2021

 The Restaurant Workforce

-While unemployment fell and the foodservice sector added almost 300,000 jobs during the month, many restaurants are still struggling to find employees.
+While unemployment fell and the food service sector added almost 300,000 jobs during the month, many restaurants still struggle to find employees.
 Staffing levels are significantly lower at restaurants than they were in 2019.

 Staffing pressures have translated into some wage increases at the national level.
-Hourly wages for quick service employees remain virtually unchanged at the national level, although there are increases by more than 5% in some states.
+Hourly wages for quick service employees remain virtually unchanged at the federal level, although there are more than 5% increases in some states.